jaka-k/beyla-shop/README.md

+WARNING!!!
+ONLY FOR LEARNING PURPUSES!

+node-fetch vunrability!
+Run npm audit on ./frontend for more info.

 ?
 Next.js for Static Site Generator
 ?
 Integrate with Tailwind CSS (w/ JIT mode)

+Frontend not done as meticoulously as it should, cause this project is a leraning project where i try to integrete an node server with an next app.

 I decided to do this project in Next.js because of its superior SSR abilities towards a regular React.js project.